p4p-83/docs/docs/Knowledgebase/Cross-compilation for RPi (eg from macOS).md

 *NOTE:* do not use ltrace as I did.
 It'll crash every time.

+*EDIT*: I have yet to update this page with the steps that eventually worked.
+All I had to change to get a fully successful build was to disable ltrace and strace in one of the config pages.
+I can't remember which anymore, hence the lack of update.
+If anyone follows along in future, note that you should disable these.

 Derived from <https://uav-lab.org/2017/02/15/how-to-set-up-an-arm-cross-compiler-toolchain-for-macos/> to get started and <https://www.bootc.net/archives/2012/05/26/how-to-build-a-cross-compiler-for-your-raspberry-pi/> for something old but rpi-specific.

 I've gone through the steps myself.
 It takes a damn long time but I went about it as follows.